unconed/NeverSeenTheSky/README.md

 A heightmap is generated on the GPU by stacking layers of smoothly interpolated noise, similar to this: http://www.iquilezles.org/www/articles/morenoise/morenoise.htm

-A snow value is derived based on slope and some fudged formulas.
+A snow value is derived based on slope and some fudged formulas and a normal map is generated for per-pixel lighting.
 When rendering the landscape, fake ambient occlusion is applied (just made up), small-scale noise is added to hide the low res areas, and volumetric fog is added in the valleys.